Invaluable Support for the Holocaust Museum LA Improving our Community

 To all our donors, we thank you for your invaluable support.
 Your generosity enables us to continue to teach the lessons of the Holocaust to students and visitors around the world to fight antisemitism, hatred, and bigotry.

-Edit and Edward Komberg are proud supporters of the Holocaust Museum Los Angeles and their efforts to commemorate and honor those impacted.
-Edit and Edward Kombert are honored to be Patrons of the organization helping the museum and spreading awareness.
+Edith and Edward Komberg are proud supporters of the Holocaust Museum Los Angeles and their efforts to commemorate and honor those impacted.
+Edith and Edward Komberg are honored to be Patrons of the organization helping the museum and spreading awareness.